-East Texas offers a wide range of enjoyable indoor and outdoor environments, attractions, and activities for families and friends who are visiting the town.
+East Texas offers many enjoyable indoor and outdoor environments, attractions, and activities for families and friends visiting the town.

 East Texas, often known as the Piney Woods area due to its tall trees, features a range of natural wonders which attract visitors from all over the country.

-In addition to the area's beautiful nature, East Texas is home to Nacogdoches, Texas' largest town, historic Texas State Railroad, as well as a variety of heritage sites and also a variety of family-friendly attractions.
+In addition to the beautiful nature, East Texas is home to Nacogdoches, Texas' largest town, the historic Texas State Railroad, and various heritage sites and family-friendly attractions.

-Every year, the competition attracts hundreds of balloon pilots who participate in a number of trials stretched out over a few days.
+Every year, the competition attracts hundreds of balloon pilots participating in several trials over a few days.

 Dr. Bill Bussey of Longview, who still runs Balloon Adventures USA, started the event.

-Longview is also an excellent place to go if you've always wanted to ride in a hot air balloon.
+Longview is also excellent if you've always wanted to ride in a hot air balloon.

-Riding in a hot air balloon with relatives, friends, or colleagues is a fantastic way to have a fun time together.
+Riding in a hot air balloon with relatives, friends, or colleagues is a fantastic way to have fun together.

-It's an experience that gets you closer to both yourself and your friends and family.
+It's an experience that gets you closer to yourself and your friends and family.